thanikc/ng-micro/README.md

 # NgMicro

-This is a POC for running an angular app as a shell app to integrate dynamically loaded webcomponents.
+This is a POC for running an angular app as a shell app to integrate dynamically loaded web components.

 The tsconfig.ts is configured with 'es2015' as target and will not work in Internet Explorer.